gasgiant/Markup-Attributes/README.md

 #### Serializable classes and structs

-To make the attributes work inside serialized classes or structs you need to add `MarkedUpField` attribute to the fields containing them:
+To make the attributes work inside serialized classes or structs you need to add `MarkedUpField` attribute to the fields representing them:

 ```c#
 [System.Serializable]